Skip to main content

 Build

 Flutter Kicks fit well into core-focused workouts, warm-ups, or conditioning circuits.
-To make them easier, bend your knees slightly or raise your legs higher, and to make them harder, lower your legs closer to the floor while keeping the same controlled rhythm.
+To make them easier, bend your knees slightly or raise your legs higher.
+To increase the challenge, lower your legs closer to the floor while maintaining the same controlled rhythm.
+When programmed consistently as part of a broader training plan, exercises like these support long-term improvements in body composition and core strength (Wewege et al., 2022).

 1. Lie on your back with your legs extended and arms placed alongside your body, palms pressing into the floor for stability.